 Toy Hauler Pros and Cons

 The garage converts to additional sleeping space when needed.
-On some models, the ramp can be converted into a patio, which is very cool to have.
-Toy haulers are available as travel trailers, 5th wheels, and some manufacturers are making Class C toy haulers as well.
+In some models, the ramp can be converted into a patio, which is very cool.

 The major drawback of a toy hauler is the weight.
-They tend to be built much sturdier than a travel trailer that adds weight and so does the ramp and your toys.
+They tend to be much sturdier than a travel trailer that adds weight, as do the ramp and your toys.

-Tammy and I consider this a minor drawback when you think about the added fun you’ll have bringing your ATV.
+Tammy and I consider this a minor drawback when considering the added fun you’ll have to bring your ATV.

 Interested in ATVs, check out this article I wrote 10 Popular ATV Brands.